|

 01st ground of appeal

-[12] The gist of the appellant’s complaint here is that there was no evidence whatsoever to connect the appellant with the charge of cultiv except his answers in the the cautioned interview which could not prove ‘cultivation’.
+[12] The gist of the appellant’s complaint here is that there was no evidence whatsoever to connect the appellant with the charge of cultivation except his answers in the cautioned interview which could not prove ‘cultivation’.

 [13] The trial judge had correctly identified the elements of ‘cultivation’ in paragraph 12 of the summing-up.

-‘[12] The prohibited act in tfencffence is "cultivation".
-Under Section 2 of the /a> the "cultivation" has been been defined.
-According to this stat definition of “cultivation” means; "plantinanting, sowing, scattering the seed, growing, nurturing, tendering or harvg".
-In order to prove tove this element, the prosecution must prove that the accused was “cultivating” an illicit drug as per the definition.
+‘[12] The prohibited act in the offence is "cultivation".
+Under Section 2 of the Illicit Drugs Control Act 2004 the word "cultivation" has been defined.
+According to this statutory definition of “cultivation” means; "planting, sowing, scattering the seed, growing, nurturing, tendering or harvesting".
+In order to prove this element, the prosecution must prove that the accused was “cultivating” an illicit drug as per the definition.
 This is the physical element of the offence.

 [14] It appears that the appellant’s cautioned interview had been recorded in iTaukei using Bauan dialect and then translated into English by the interviewing officer, Saiyasi.
 The iTaukei version had been marked as PE 2A and the English translation as PE 2B at the trial.
 The appellant’s answer to question 34 in PE2B is to the effect ‘Tomasi Rabuka took me to the said farm to identify which ones of them are matured and also for cleaning the farm’ suggesting that the appellant had indulged in activities coming under ‘nurturing or tendering’ constituting ‘cultivation’.
 The appellant had taken up the position that what he had told the interviewing officer was that Tomasi was planning to take him to the farm but before their visit the police arrested them.